Hacker News

 First time I’ve understood it intuitively

-an hour ago by MR4D
+4 years ago by MR4D

 To recast this in accounting terms, everyone had $100 in accounts receivable and also had $100 in accounts payable.